IMG_0031.jpg

 In 2010 I decided to suddenly leave a job I had started immediately out of university.
 I was still unsure of the direction of my career and exactly what I wanted to do.
 My Bachelor’s degree had only taught me the very basics of psychology and none of what I had learned seemed applicable in the real world of helping vulnerable populations with behavioural challenges.
 I found a temporary job as a general support worker for a local agency while I figured out my career options.
 I did not know it at the time, but this moment of transition in my life was a pivotal catalyst to being propelled toward the most meaningful career I could ever imagine.

 One of the roles of my new job was to provide cleaning services for a family who had multiple children with autism diagnoses.
-The child I was designated to the majority of the time was the most severely affected.
-At age eight he did not have any speech or functional communication; he often engaged in extreme behavioural outbursts that were difficult to predict and manage .
+The child I was designated to the majority of the time was the most severely impacted by his disability.
+At age eight he did not have any speech or functional communication; he often engaged in extreme behavioural outbursts that were difficult to predict and manage.
 The experience was eye opening to say the least.
 Every area of the family’s lives was affected by autism on a daily basis; from speech and communication, to understanding instructions, to the ability to play, to feeding, sleeping, toileting, community involvement, and on and on.
 While his brothers were better able to communicate and function independently, they still demonstrated significant challenges with basic areas of development that most parents take for granted.

 back